yujinz/yujinz.github.io/source/_posts/project-rope-chat.md

 A chat website with threaded messaging feature designed by myself.
 Working in progress.
 <!-- more -->

 A project for me to learn React.
 The threaded messaging feature was designed in April 2017.
-The implementataion started from January 2018.
+The implementataion started in January 2018.